- Home

 - Area

-The amount of two-dimensional space enclosed inside a flat shape, measured in square units.
+The amount of two-dimensional space inside a flat shape, measured in square units.
 Essential for real-world tasks like calculating how much paint covers a wall, how many tiles fit a floor, and how much land a property contains.

 Definition